cchin1/d-liri-node-app/README.md

 ## Overview of App Organization
-liri.js can take in one of the following commands: concert-this spotify-this-song movie-this do-what-it-says
+liri.js can take in one of the following commands:

+concert-this
+This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:
+   Name of the venue
+   Venue location
+   Date of the Event (use moment to format this as "MM/DD/YYYY")

+spotify-this-song
+This will show the following information about the song in your terminal/bash window Artist(s)
+   The song's name
+   A preview link of the song from Spotify
+   The album that the song is from

+movie-this
+This will output the following information to your terminal/bash window:
+   Title of the movie.
+   Year the movie came out.
+   IMDB Rating of the movie.
+   Rotten Tomatoes Rating of the movie.
+   Country where the movie was produced.
+   Language of the movie.
+   Plot of the movie.
+   Actors in the movie.

+do-what-it-says
+   LIRI will use the text from “random.txt” and call on of LIRI’s commands.
+It should run Spotify-this-song for “I want it That way”.

 ## What Each Command Should Do